arharvey918/st-558-project-1/README.md

 by Carolina Hurricanes skaters based on their position.
 Unsurprisingly, the forwards (centers, left and right wings) scored the most goals.
 Defensemen lag way behind, which makes sense.
-However, something that I find surprising (I don’t watch a lot of hockey) is that defensemen are second only to centers in assists, beating out both left and right wings.
+However, something that I find surprising (caveat: I don’t watch a lot of hockey) is that defensemen are second only to centers in assists, beating out both left and right wings.
 This could be because they can feed breakaway goals for forwards, or they’re most active on assists during power plays.

 #### Assists vs. Goals Scored by Position